Tax Planning Window to Save in Lifetime Taxes

 The Tax Planning Window

 For the tax-savvy individual, The Tax Planning Window is a glorious time!
-There is no other window in time where you have such control of how and when you recognize income.
+There is no other window in time where you have such control over how and when you recognize income.
 During your tax planning window, you decide exactly how much you will pay in taxes!